gncnpk/dcdgte/README.md

-# dcrdgte
+# dcdgte

-A Python application that locates APRS messages containing "DCRDGTE" and forwards them to Discord using Webhooks.
+A Python application that pipes any APRS messages intended for "DCDGTE" and forwards them to Discord using Webhooks.